 Westview Christian Church is known as a congregation with hearts and hands involved in mission.
 We are committed to giving 8% of the offering received in worship each week to support our denominational Disciples Mission Fund, which supports overseas mission projects, Indiana youth summer camp programs, materials for Christian education in local congregations, disaster relief in the United States and around the world, seminary and college scholarships, and various other mission and outreach projects nationally and internationally.
 In addition, .8% of our weekly offerings are set aside for local outreach programs like Habitat for Humanity, the Sweet Dreams project, Family Promise, and RecycleForce.
 We also have outreach projects we support with tangible items each month of 2018.

-During the months of July and August we will be supporting "Stopover" and "Good News Missions".
+During the months of September and October we will be supporting "Family Promise" and "Department of Children's Service" (DCS).

 We give ongoing support to the Storehouse, a food pantry at St. John's Episcopal Church.
 Each Sunday we collect food in the Gathering Area.
 It is delivered every other week.